Big Red Book

 Daniel Lawton, son of Dora Bryan, recalls this edition of This Is Your Life in an exclusive interview recorded in October 2013

-Photographs of Dora Bryan This Is Your Life - and a photograph of Dora Bryan's big red book
+Photographs and screenshots of Dora Bryan This Is Your Life - and a photograph of Dora Bryan's big red book

 A few weeks later somebody telephoned to ask if I would have some family background photographs taken for publicity for the new musical.
 I agreed, and was told the photographers would come the following morning.
 I was upstairs in the nursery next morning when Bill came in and said the photographers had arrived.
 I walked downstairs into the large dining-room-cum-playroom, carrying William.
 I thought there was rather a lot of equipment just for a few photographs, but I sat down on the sofa, facing what looked suspiciously like a television camera.
 Then a familiar voice said from behind me, 'Hello, Dora,' and the owner of the familiar voice walked in.
 It was Eamonn Andrews.
 'Hello, Eamonn,' I said shakily.
 'What are you doing here?'
 It didn't take long to explain, and his next words were, 'Dora Bryan – This is your life!'